Real Estate Prices and Overview

 Notable & Unique: People

-that the Gratiot Ave / Maddelein St neighborhood has more single mother
+of the adult residents in the Gratiot Ave / Maddelein St neighborhood do

-households than 99.4% of the neighborhoods in the U.S.
+adults than found in 97.3% of the neighborhoods in America.

 Notable & Unique: Occupations

-are often the backbone of the local economy.
-In the Gratiot Ave / Maddelein St
+There are more people living in the Gratiot Ave / Maddelein St neighborhood